-The Island Spirit Fund is dedicated to awakening the Island Spirit across the U.S. to ensure no one weathers a storm alone.
-The Fund pursues this vision through relief efforts across the U.S. and its territories, helping rebuild and renew communities impacted by hurricanes.
-Beginning in 2018, grants will be focused on awakening the Island Spirit on St. Croix in the aftermath of Hurricane Maria, as well as throughout the U.S., building resilience for future storms.
+The Island Spirit Fund is dedicated to awakening the Island Spirit across the U.S., USVI and where our partners live and work to ensure no one weathers a storm alone.
+It pursues this vision through relief efforts, helping rebuild and renew communities impacted by hurricanes.
+Grants are focused on awakening the Island Spirit on St. Croix in the aftermath of Hurricane Maria, and in other areas where our partners live and work, building resilience for future storms.
 By 2022, we aim to raise $10M.

 Hurricane Maria was one of the worst Atlantic hurricanes on record.
 On the island of St. Croix, the storm caused severe damage to homes, communication networks, and the power grid.
 Despite these challenges, the resiliency of Crucians never wavered.
 Neighbors helped each other and renewed their island, inspiring the Island Spirit Fund to amplify and sustain those efforts.
 Beginning in 2018, we will also work to spread the Island Spirit to areas in the U.S. impacted by hurricanes.